Brianland

 13:47 – Perfidia & Mae West planting bombs in ceiling vents in women’s bathrooms

-14:10 – Lockjaw catches Perfidia in bathroom stall – tells her to meet him at motel if she wants to keep doing what she’s doing
+14:10 – Lockjaw catches Perfidia in bathroom stall – tells her – “If you want to keep doing what you’re doing you’ll meet me at the Primrose Path at 23:00.”

 16:36 – pregnant Perfidia shooting machine gun in field